-Home > Technical analysis > Technical indicators > Linear Regression Indicator (LRI)
+Home > Technical analysis > Indicators and oscillators > Linear Regression Indicator (LRI)

 Linear Regression Indicator (LRI)

-Generally LRI predicts the price for future periods according to the present price and taking into consideration past price trends.
-The calculation of the LRI indicator goes on the following way: a linear regression line is drawn through the defined period values and shows the current figures.
+Generally, LRI predicts the price for future periods according to the present price and taking into consideration past price trends.
+The calculation of the LRI indicator goes in the following way: draw a linear regression line through the defined period values to show the current figures.
 A linear regression line always comes as close as possible to the defined values and corresponds a straight line.

 It is impossible to set the beginning of a data series LRI while the defined period is not filled with the data.